w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 It is important to note two following clarifications:

 1. The parablock is not placed on the relay chain in its entirety, but rather the **paraheader**
-2. The relay chain does not validate the entire state of a parachain, but only the state transitions within that block.
+2. The relay chain does not access the entire state of a parachain but only the values that changed during that block and the merkelized hashes of the unchanged values.

 :::